PARTNERS IN RESEARCH AND KNOWLEDGE

 China has changed the dynamic in the world order, whether or not it intended to do so.
 Its fast economic growth has given it the potential to have a much greater influence on the world.
 As a result, the world is increasingly asking what kind of influence China will have.
 Will it upset the liberal world order that has dominated since WW2?
 Will it integrate peacefully into this order?
 Or will the outcome be somewhere between these two poles, with China contributing to reforms of the existing order?

 On the 23rd and 24th of August, the LeidenAsiaCentre held a roundtable discussion to try to answer some of these questions and get to examine what China’s intentions might be with regards to global governance.
 This roundtable session brought together experts on Chinese political economy to discuss China’s changing international role and the implications of this for Europe.

 The South China Sea is a busy area of ocean criss-crossed by shipping lanes, bordered by Vietnam to the west, China and Taiwan to the north, the Philippines to the east, and Brunei to the south.
 This approximately 3.5 million square kilometre area has been the focal point of considerable ongoing disputes between these and other Asian nations.
 In the past two years, these disputes have seen a number of new and interesting developments.

-Due to sudden unforeseen circumstances, unfortunately Tuesday's 'Aging Japan' conference has to be postponed.
-We will inform you soon with a new date, most likely in February 2018.
 Japan is rapidly aging.
-Currently one in eight Japanese is older than 75, and predictions indicate that by 2030 nearly one-third of Japanese will belong to the elderly category.
+Currently, one in eight Japanese is older than 75, and predictions indicate that by 2030 nearly one-third of Japanese will belong to the elderly category.
 This rapid demographic shift is not an isolated Japanese phenomenon, but rather a sign of a global trend.
 The Netherlands, too, is faced with a growing elderly population.Meer weten »